MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 #### Task 3: Run the application in development environment

-1. Select the **Development** environment, and then start the application without debugging.
+1. Select **Development** environment, and then start the application without debugging.

 2. In **Microsoft Edge**, click on the **Delete** link of the top shirt.
     >**Note**: The browser displays the detailed exception page.

-3. Close the **Microsoft Edge** window.
+3. Close **Microsoft Edge**.

 #### Task 4: Run the application in production environment

-1. Select the **Production** environment, and then start the application without debugging.
+1. Select **Production** environment, and then start the application without debugging.

 2. In **Microsoft Edge**, click on the **Delete** link of the top shirt.
     >**Note**: The browser displays a custom error page: **error.html**, which is located in the **wwwroot** folder.